Today’s photos are from the post in 2013 while returning from safari to Diani Beach, Kenya. For more on this date, please click here.

 OK.
 Here goes.
 Another package from hell story and folks, as I’ve promised Tom, our last.
 We will no longer be ordering favorite items we need from the US, not now and not in our future travels, providing someday we can get out of here.
-The most recent and LAST package was sent from our mailing service on July 28, sent FedEx Express.
+The most recent and LAST package was sent from our mailing service on July 28, FedEx Express.

 FedEx in India is not like the dependable, efficient FedEx in the US and perhaps some other countries.
 Here, you can call for help and be on hold for hours, never to reach a human being.
-I am sure part of this was due to COVID-19 but from what we’ve discovered as businesses have now opened up here, the process for receiving a package is horrendous.
+I am sure part of this was due to COVID-19, but from what we’ve discovered, as businesses have now opened up here, the process for receiving a package is horrendous.

 Then, while still in Delhi after 2½ months, it finally went through customs to determine a customs duty.
 Regardless of the contents, they assessed the contents for the insured US $1000, with a duty tax of INR 71364, US $974, including some arbitrary COVID-19 processing fee.
-In other words, we had to pay this horrific amount in order to receive the box based on my declaration of the insured contents.
+In other words, we had to pay this horrific amount to receive the box based on my declaration of the insured contents.
 My faux pas, entirely.

 Then, on top of that, there was virtually nowhere online that we could pay this amount in advance.
 The only way to pay was to do a bank transfer.
-While sitting in the lobby yesterday, with the help of the wonderful hotel manager, Umesh, I was on the phone with our bank in the US trying to do the transfer but, FedEx India’s SWIFT number wouldn’t work through a US bank account.
+While sitting in the lobby yesterday, with the help of the beautiful hotel manager, Umesh, I was on the phone with our bank in the US trying to do the transfer but, FedEx India’s SWIFT number wouldn’t work through a US bank account.

 Oh, good grief, I was sitting down there for over an hour with no air con in the open lobby, temperature around 90F, 32C, wearing a mask and gloves and sweating up a storm while the FedEx guy had the package in his truck and wouldn’t deliver it until we paid.

-We drove to another bank ATM, five minutes away in dense, noisy, traffic.
-The walk up to the second bank’s ATM room was treacherous with uneven clumps of cement in an undefined walkway.
+We drove to another bank ATM, five minutes away in dense, noisy traffic.
+The walk up to the second bank’s ATM room was treacherous, with uneven clumps of cement in an undefined walkway.
 I hung onto Umesh for dear life.

-The miracle of all miracles, the two machines in that tiny room, allowed me to make eight transactions, each at a cost of INR 200, US $2.72.
+The miracle of all miracles, the two machines in that tiny room, allowed me to make eight transactions, each at the cost of INR 200, US $2.72.
 I used both mine and Tom’s debit cards four times each.
-With the Africa bag in my possession, including a plastic bag to hold the huge number of bills, a sense of relief washed over me as we made our way back to the hotel.
+With the Africa bag in my possession, including a plastic bag to hold the enormous number of bills, a sense of relief washed over me as we made our way back to the hotel.

-Umesh called the FedEx guy to return to the hotel with the package at which point, I met him in the lobby while he counted out the money, gave me a receipt, and placed the 8.62 kg, 19-pound box onto the hotel luggage trolley.
+Umesh called the FedEx guy to return to the hotel with the package, at which point I met him in the lobby while he counted out the money, gave me a receipt, and placed the 8.62 kg, 19-pound box onto the hotel luggage trolley.
 One of the staff members brought the package up to our room.